andrewgerez/andrewgerez/README.md

 #Never stop learning.
 </h2>
 <p>
-Hi!
-I'm Andrew Gerez, a software development enthusiast and JavaScript lover.
-My goal is to deliver scalable and comprehensive solutions for users.
-My key skills include React, Next.js, NestJS, Laravel, and Kotlin.
-I have extensive experience working with various platforms such as Web, Mobile, and Smart TVs.

-I have a deep passion for performance, optimization, and fluidity in applications.
-Seeing an application run at a high frame rate truly excites me, driving my dedication to delve deeply into performance improvement areas.
-Whether it's state management, manipulation of different DOM types, Canvas, or more, I'm committed to enhancing every aspect of application performance.

- I'm constantly striving to expand my knowledge and skills to provide increasingly effective and innovative solutions in the field of software development.
+A software engineer dedicated to building scalable, high-performance solutions across Web, Mobile, and Smart TVs.
+I love working on optimizations and improving application performance, focusing on state management, WebGL, DOM manipulation, and creating fluid user interfaces.

+What excites me the most is the challenge of making applications faster and more responsive.
+Whether it’s fine-tuning load times or ensuring smooth animations, I strive to deliver seamless experiences that feel effortless.
+My optimizations have resulted in applications that not only perform well but also scale efficiently, handling heavy loads with ease.
 </p>

 <br>